JuPfu/hub75/README.md

 ## How to Use This Project in VSCode

-You can easily use this project with VSCode, especially with the Raspberry Pi Pico SDK extension installed.
+You can easily use this project with VSCode, especially with the Raspberry Pi Pico plugin installed.
 Follow these steps:

 1. **Open VSCode and start a new window**.
 2. **Clone the repository**: